sraoss/pg_ivm/README.md

 ### Concurrent Transactions

+Incremental updates of a view are basically performed in sequentially even with concurrent transactions running.

-Suppose an IMMV is defined on two base tables and each table was modified in different a concurrent transaction simultaneously.
-In the transaction which was committed first, the IMMV can be updated considering only the change which happened in this transaction.
-On the other hand, in order to update the IMMV correctly in the transaction which was committed later, we need to know the changes occurred in both transactions.
-For this reason, `ExclusiveLock` is held on an IMMV immediately after a base table is modified in `READ COMMITTED` mode to make sure that the IMMV is updated in the latter transaction after the former transaction is committed.
-In `REPEATABLE READ` or `SERIALIZABLE` mode, an error is raised immediately if lock acquisition fails because any changes which occurred in other transactions are not visible in these modes and IMMV cannot be updated correctly in such situations.
-However, as an exception if the IMMV has only one base table and doesn't use DISTINCT or GROUP BY, and the table is modified by `INSERT`, then the lock held on the IMMV is `RowExclusiveLock`.
+Suppose an IMMV is defined on two base tables and each table is modified in different concurrent transactions simultaneously.
+In the transaction which was committed first, the IMMV can be updated considering only the change made in that transaction.
+However, to update the IMMV correctly in the transaction that commits later, we need to account for the changes made in both transactions.

+ For this reason, `ExclusiveLock` is held on an IMMV immediately after a base table is modified in `READ COMMITTED` isolation level.
+This ensures that the IMMV is updated in the latter transaction only after the former transaction has committed.
+In `REPEATABLE READ` or `SERIALIZABLE` isolation level, an error is raised immediately if lock acquisition fails, as changes made by other transactions are not visible in these levels,  and the IMMV cannot be updated correctly in such situations.

+However, as an exception if the IMMV has only one base table, does not  use DISTINCT or GROUP BY, and is modified by `INSERT`, then the lock held on the IMMV is `RowExclusiveLock`.

+Even if we are able to acquire a lock, a concurrent transaction may have already incrementally updated and committed the view before we can acquire the lock.
+In `REPEATABLE READ` or `SERIALIZABLE` isolation level, this could lead to an inconsistent state of the view.
+Therefore, an error is raised to prevent anomalies when this situation is detected.

 ### Row Level Security